maxHolsch/Anthology/Design.md

   - Click on text to jump to that position in audio
   - Audio continues when selecting different nodes (optional setting)
   - Queue system for playing multiple nodes sequentially

 **Conversation Playback Mode**
 - **Automatic Conversation Play**:
-  - When clicking a prompt/question node, automatically plays entire conversation
+  - When clicking a prompt/question node, automatically plays that snippet of the conversation,
   - Seamlessly transitions between all connected response nodes
   - Maintains chronological order based on timestamps
   - Visual progress indicator shows position in overall conversation